 i have read broskie’s comments on our circuits and i am convinced that he is not understanding the problem. although his experiment with AC voltages on a pair of tubes sharing the same heater current is a blast! amazing what spice can do in the hands of one who really knows and appreciates it. however, it is simply an impedance issue combined with the physics of operation in a directly heated tube. both the advantages and disadvantages of a filamentary cathode are at work here, and nothing at all to do with power supply failings or AC operation of the heater. the difficulty is that the signals, both program and parasitic, exist ALONG the cathode, and not “AT” the cathode. these variations interact with each other in generally complex ways. the system still works and is more efficient than an indirectly heated unipotential cathode. and we aren’t talking about a large noise source… but if it is being amplified, you could have a problem. that’s what happens when you connect a directly heated cathode to the input of a MOS with 2 Siemens of transconductance available between in and out.

-stop and think for a moment – have you ever seen a directly heated cathode follower in your experience? ever wonder why? the earliest OTL amp i have ever seen used six 2A3s as cathode followers, come to think of it?
+stop and think for a moment – have you ever seen a directly heated cathode follower in your experience? ever wonder why? well, the earliest OTL amp i have ever seen used six 2A3s as cathode followers, come to think of it? and i have seen some with AC heaters and the output taken from the center tap… i’m not arguing my case very well.

 the cathode is also not “no impedance”, even though it is low impedance.
 RF, motor brush noise, switching noise from power and digital sources… in fact the music of the spheres is certain to be found on the cathode. always! and a 2A3 is going to cause far fewer problems than a GM-70 simply because the length and resistance of the filament is so much shorter. this is exactly the reason why stephie bench made her PLL noise canceling experiment. in any case, loading the cathode with a CCS and taking signal from there is asking for trouble, even with battery DC on the damn thing. and it delivers. it’s not terrible, but i couldn’t live with it day in and out. not with the speakers i use.